-In order to ensure that tap water is safe to drink, the EPA prescribes regulatio water systems.
-Please note that drinking water may contain small amounts of indicate a health risk.
-More information about contaminants and potential he (800) 426-4791.

-irs, springs and wells.
-As water travels over the surface of the land or me cases, radioactive material, and can pick up substances resulting ns that limit the amounts of certain contaminants in water provided by public some contaminants.
-The presence of these contaminants does not necessarily ealth effects can be obtained by calling the EPA Safe Drinking Water Hotline at
+In order to ensure that tap water is safe to drink, the EPA prescribes regulations public water systems.
+Please note that drinking water may contain small amoun necessarily indicate a health risk.
+More information about contaminants and p Water Hotline at (800) 426-4791. springs and wells.
+As water travels over the surface of the land or cases, radioactive material, and can pick up substances resulting